Swirlcodes/Swirlcodes/README.md

 - 👋 Hi, I’m @Swirlcodes
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on projects that analytics oriented
+- 💞️ I’m looking to collaborate on projects that are analytics oriented
 - 📫 Reach me at soumyaa222singh@gmail.com or connect on linkedin using https://www.linkedin.com/in/soumya-singh-440a23191/

 <!---